quanterall/HaskellMaterials/basics/03-type-classes.md

 1. Define a function that takes a `[a]` and returns the sum of all elements.
 The return value type should be `a` as well.
 Otherwise, feel free to implement it any way you choose.

-2. Reimplement the rectangle area and circle area functions you defined in chapter 1, but for any type `a` that has a `Num` instance.
+2. Reimplement the rectangle area function you defined in chapter 1, but for any type `a` that has a `Num` instance.

 These are the operations constraining our generic types with `Num` gets us.
 The `MINIMAL` part means that in order to satisfy the `Num` constraint we need to provide at least the listed functions, and